storybookjs/marko/docs/api/addons.md

 Storybook uses [Emotion](https://emotion.sh/docs/introduction) for styling, AND we provide a theme which can be set by the user!

-We recommend you also use Emotion to style your addon’s components.
-If you use Emotion, you can use the active storybook theme, which benefits users.
+We recommend you also use Emotion to style your addon’s UI components.
+That allows you to use the active Storybook theme to deliver a seamless developer experience.
 If you don’t want to use Emotion, you can use inline styles or another css-in-js lib.
 You can receive the theme as a prop by using the `withTheme` hoc from Emotion.
 [Read more about theming](../configure/user-interface#theming).

 #### Storybook components

-You can write your addon UI using any React library, but to make writing addons easier, we’ve published Storybook’s UI components for your reuse as `@storybook/components`.
+Addon authors can develop their UIs using any React library.
+But we recommend using Storybook’s own UI components in `@storybook/components` to build addons faster.
 When you use Storybook components you get:

 - Battled tested off-the-shelf components
 - Storybook native look and feel